terraform-ibm-modules/terraform-ibm-enterprise-app-java/README.md

 -->
 <!-- ## Reference architectures -->

-## Prerequisites
+## Enterprise Application Service use cases support

+This module supports both the use cases provided by the Enterprise Application Service:
+- **Deploy and Run your application** use case: you can provide your existing prebuilt enterprise archive (EAR) or web archive (WAR) file in a Maven artifact repository, the service will allow to deploy and to run it.
+- **Build, deploy and run your application** use case: you can provide your application source code through its GitHub repository URL, the service will allow to build, deploy and then run it.

+For more details about the two different use-cases and the input parameters to use please refer to the sections below.

+### Mandatory input parameters for both the use cases

-This module has the following prerequisites as mandatory input parameters:
+Both the use-cases supported by this module need you to specify the following parameters as mandatory inputs.

 1. The IBM Cloud API Key (https://cloud.ibm.com/iam/apikeys) for the account where to deploy the Enterprise Application Service instance
 1. Resource Group ID (https://cloud.ibm.com/account/resource-groups) containing the Enterprise Application Service instance

+## Deploy and Run use case input parameters

+The following optional input parameters are required in order to pre-configure the Enterprise Application Service instance for the Deploy and Run use case:

+1. URL of the Maven artifact repository storing the existing prebuilt enterprise archive (EAR) or web archive (WAR) file to run in the Enterprise Application Service instance
+   1. If your Maven artifact repository needs basic authentication, you can specify the username and password using the related input variables.
+If the repository doesn't need authentication, you can leave them to their default values.
+2. URL of the GitHub repository storing the application deployment configuration to run in the Enterprise Application Service instance
+3. GitHub token with read access to the configuration repository.

+**Note:** all these parameters (excluding the Maven repository username and password) are mandatory in the case any of them is different than their default null value (the GitHub token is mandatory also if the configuration repository is public).
+When all of them are left to the default null value it will be possible to configure the instance with their values once the instance is successfully created, as describe [here](#create-an-enterprise-application-service-instance-without-setting-any-repository)

+The GitHub configuration repository must satisfy a further prerequisite as described [here](#ibm-appflow-github-application-prerequisite)

+For more details about this use-case please refer to the Enterprise Application Service product documentation section available [here](https://www.ibm.com/docs/en/ease?topic=deploy-run-your-application-option)

+### Build, Deploy and Run use case input parameters

-Optionally, the following optional input parameters are required in order to pre-configure the Enterprise Application Service instance:
+The following optional input parameters are required in order to pre-configure the Enterprise Application Service instance for the Build, deploy and run use case:

-1. URL of the repository storing the Java liberty application source code to build in the Enterprise Application Service instance
+1. URL of the GitHub repository storing your application source code to Build, deploy and run in the Enterprise Application Service instance
-1. URL of the repository storing the Java liberty application configuration to build in the Enterprise Application Service instance
+1. URL of the GitHub repository storing your application configuration to Build, deploy and run in the Enterprise Application Service instance
-1. GitHub token with read access to the source code and to the configuration repositories.
+1. GitHub token with read access the source code and configuration repositories.

-**Note:** all these parameters are mandatory in the case any of them is different than their default null value, with the GitHub token mandatory also if the source code and the configuration repositories are both public.
+**Note:** all these parameters are mandatory in the case any of them is different than their default null value (the GitHub token is mandatory also if both the repositories are public).
+When all of them are left to the default null value it will be possible to configure the instance with their values once the instance is successfully created, as describe [here](#create-an-enterprise-application-service-instance-without-setting-any-repository)

-In the case the source code and the configuration repositories are not set at Enterprise Application Service instance deployment time, it will be possible to configure them through the Enterprise Application Service dashboard url that will be included in the `ease_instance` output details of this module.

-In both the cases (pre-configure the Enterprise Application Service instance at deployment time or configure it through its dashboard when the instance deployment is complete), the repositories must satisfy a further prerequisite as described [here](#ibm-appflow-github-application-prerequisite)
+Both the repositories must satisfy a further prerequisite as described [here](#ibm-appflow-github-application-prerequisite)

+For more details about this use-case please refer to the Enterprise Application Service product documentation section available [here](https://www.ibm.com/docs/en/ease?topic=build-deploy-run-your-application-option)

 #### IBM AppFlow GitHub application prerequisite